Check out our Resources section for free tax guides, forms, and more!

 • Kentucky – Military veterans may exclude up to $31,110 from their taxable retirement income.
 Those who retired before 1997 may exclude 100% of their military retirement pay.

 • Maryland – Retired service members may exclude up to $12,500 from their taxable income.
 Those 55 or older may exclude up to $20,000.
-Senate Bill 346 would have made military retirement pay tax-free, regardless of age, beginning in 2026 but the bill failed to pass.
-The senate vowed to try again next year.
+Senate Bill 346 would have made military retirement pay tax-free, regardless of age, beginning in 2026, but the bill failed to pass.

 • Montana – Under Senate Bill 104, residents (as of 6/30/23) who receive military retirement income can deduct up to half (50%) for up to five consecutive years.
-If the taxpayer was a resident before June 30, 2023, the exemption can only be claimed for tax years 2024 through 2029.
-This exemption is set to expire on December 31, 2029.
+This deduction expires in 2033.

 • New MexicoHB 252, which was signed by the governor on 3/6/24, makes the $30,000 military retirement pay exemption permanent.
 It was set to expire in 2026.